 The history minor is intended particularly to provide students with an opportunity to add the perspective of a traditional liberal arts discipline, one which offers exposure to both Western and non-Western societies.
 Although open to all, it should prove especially relevant for students in pre-law, criminal justice, public relations and/or journalism, education, and the helping professions.

 Two of the following four courses

 - HIS 126 America 1500-1877 (3)

 - HIS 127 America 1877- to the Present (3)

-- HIS 135 The African American Experience (3)
+- HIS 135 Introduction to The African Diasporic Experience (3)

 - HIS 165 Europe and the World (3)

 History Electives